zhuy16/learning_notes/0_handy_Tips.md

 https://github.com/username/repo.git or
 git://github.com/username/repo.git

+## it may be troublesome to type this string all the time.
+you could put it as a bash executable file, into a folder in your PATH. so you could call the program to change the page. gitCode
+'
+#! /usr/bin/sh
+git add -u . && git commit -m $1 && git push
+'
+You could pass the comment as the $1 argument in your shell.

 ## Snakemake
 To glue together pieces of codes and programs, to achieve pipeline automation
 ## All kinds of cheat_sheet